MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 MyApp = codePush(codePushOptions)(MyApp);
 ```

-Alternatively, if you want fine-grained control over when the check happens (e.g. a button press or timer interval), you can call [`CodePush.sync()`](#api-reference) at any time with your desired `SyncOptions`, and optionally turn off CodePush's automatic checking by specifying a manual `checkFrequency`:
+Alternatively, if you want fine-grained control over when the check happens (like a button press or timer interval), you can call [`CodePush.sync()`](#api-reference) at any time with your desired `SyncOptions`, and optionally turn off CodePush's automatic checking by specifying a manual `checkFrequency`:

 ```javascript
 let codePushOptions = { checkFrequency: codePush.CheckFrequency.MANUAL };